 Each person’s experience with detoxing and withdrawal symptoms is unique, depending on the substances they’d been using, how long they were drinking or using for, and their mental and physical functioning.

 At first, there are going to be aches and pains in places that you didn’t know even existed.
-There’s no sugarcoating this thing if you want the real deal.
-Knees will hurt, nausea will come and go, hot flashes and goose pimples will seem like the norm.
+There’s no sugarcoating this.
+Be prepared for discomfort.
+Your knees will hurt, nausea will come and go, hot flashes and goose pimples will seem like the norm.
 Brace yourself because it will not be fun depending on the buffet of chemicals that you’re coming off of.
 This is the body’s process of cleaning itself out.

 Eventually, things will start to ease up and there will begin a new sense of clarity involving all physical aspects.
-As weeks continue on and the initial sweaty discomfort has played its course, the body will start to renew itself with:
+As weeks continue on and the initial sweaty discomfort has played its course, the body will start to renew itself.
+You will find:

 - Aches disappearing